 - Type Casting & Coercion

 - ECMAScript 6+ (ES 2015+) Styles

 It is a difficult task for any developer to master the underlying techniques of a new framework and the way it works.
-For this you have to read the documentation for hours, practice by looking at the examples from the official website, if there is any CLI, install it – it is a tedious thing to do such boiler plate works.
+For this, you have to read the documentation for hours, and practice by looking at the examples from the official website, if there is any CLI, install it – it is a tedious thing to do such boilerplate works.
 If you don’t understand them at once, seeing and practicing them again makes the life of the developers miserable.

 The framework can be compared to a Swiss knife.
 The success of any project depends on its proper use.
 Although frameworks work based on similar functionality and UX specifications, these frameworks do not work interactively.

 - Angular + ngrx + nx